Clear-3d/torch-ngp-semantic/README.md

 # torch-ngp-semantic
-This is a rough implementation of semantic-NeRF based on torch-ngp
+This is a implementation of semantic-NeRF based on torch-ngp

 ### Achievement:

-The learning of semantic NeRF can be achieved in a very short time.(！！！about **20** minutes)
+The learning of semantic NeRF can be achieved in a very short time.(about **20** minutes)

 ### Limitation: